 Dance has been proven to increase levels of the feel-good serotonin, which is crucial for people battling anxiety and depression.

 Extra Benefits: Dancing is also a fantastic workout that doesn’t always feel you’re necessarily trying to “work out.”
-To me, dancing keeps me in shape, and while I’m doing so time just flies by!
+Dancing keeps me in shape, and while I’m dancing the time just flies by!
 Dance has also been shown to improve cognitive function by helping develop the neural connections involved in long-term memory.

 3. Quiet Time